DanyEle/SIAG_ML_Traffic/README.md

 **Issue**: No package can be found for Tensorflow.

-**Solution**: You have a too new version of Python (EX: Python3.8.0).
-Uninstall your current version of Python, and install Python 3.6.8.
+**Solution**: You have a too new version of Python (EX: Python 3.8.0).
+Uninstall your current version of Python, and install Python 3.6.8 or Python